Inverse design of self-folding 3D shells

-In Fig.~\ref{fig2} we show the effect of using colored designs, using SAT to find a minimum combination of tile types that satisfies only one of the structures while avoiding the other.
+In Fig.~\ref{fig1}c and d we show the effect of using colored designs, using SAT to find a minimum combination of tile types that satisfies only one of the structures while avoiding the other.
 For both structures, we find that the minimum design requires two different tile types and two colors (N2c2).
-In the left column is a design that folds the octahedron while avoiding the boat.
+In the red box of Fig.~\ref{fig1}c is a design that folds the octahedron while avoiding the boat.
 The interaction matrix between the colored edges is also shown.
 Particularly, if an edge with the color red finds another with the color blue they interact as before, while if both edges have the same color the interaction energy is zero.
-In the results below, we confirm that the probability of finding the boat is always zero.
-On the right column is a design that folds the boat while excluding the octahedron, as confirmed by the order parameter histograms.
+In the histograms, we confirm that the probability of finding the boat is always zero.
+In the red box of Fig.~\ref{fig1}d is a design that folds the boat while excluding the octahedron, as confirmed by the order parameter histograms.
 The histograms show that this coloring strategy is not only effective at selecting the intended designs but also at suppressing disordered kinetic aggregates.
 As the specificity of the interactions increases, it is less probable that a bond not present in the final structure is formed.
 Increasing the total number of colors/tile types is thus a viable strategy to increase the success probability of the folding process.